tangsaidi/irregular-sudoku-solver/README.md

 # irregular-sudoku-solver
-A Sudoku solver that solves sodoku of any shapes
+A Sudoku solver that solves Sudoku of any shapes